 The Portage and Valparaiso street departments collect electronics at the curbs of their residents for recycling, a service available through their partnership with Porter County Recycling & Waste Reduction.
-Other waste haulers around the county will not pick up electronics from their customers; however, Porter County residents have three convenient recycling drop-off sites available to them:
+Other waste haulers around the county will not pick up electronics from their customers; however, Porter County residents have two convenient recycling drop-off sites available to them:

 - Valparaiso compost site: 2150 W. Lincolnway